-As one of the best free emulators in the world, LDPlayer is committed to providing the best way for mobile users to run Android games or apps on their computers.
-But sometimes, you may fail to load LDPlayer and you find that the virtual box stops at 50% or 94%.
+As one of the best free emulators in the world, LDPlayer is committed to providing the best Android emulator platform for mobile users to run Android games or apps on their computers.
+But sometimes, you may fail to load LDPlayer and you find that the virtual box stops loading at 50% or 94%.
 This may be annoying to you as you can’t load the emulator successfully.
-Thus, you can try to fix the loading failure on LDPlayer following the guide below.
+This guide will help you to fix the loading failure on LDPlayer.

-Usually, the main reason for loading failure is data damage of LDPlayer.
-Some improper operations on computer may lead to the damage of emulator.
+Usually, the main reason for loading failure of LDPlayer is due to data damage.
+Some improper operations on computer may lead to the file damage of emulator.
 What’s more, the incompatibility between the Android emulator and your out-of-date computer software may also cause loading failure.
 But you don’t need to worry about the issue too much because you can easily fix it by following the below troubleshooting methods.

 How to Effectively Fix Loading Failure on LDPlayer?

 Generally speaking, loading failure is probably caused by many reasons.
-Thus, for different reasons, you may face the problem that the virtual box stops working at 50%, 94%, 30%, etc. So, if you've encountered the issue when launching LDPlayer, then we strongly recommend that you try the following methods to fix loading failure for different situations.
+Thus, for different reasons, you may face the problem that the virtual box stops working at 50%, 94%, 30%, etc. So, if you've encountered the corresponding issues when launching LDPlayer, try the following methods to fix loading failure for different situations.

-If this is your first time to launch LDPlayer and you encounter the issue that the virtual box stops at 94%, the main reason is probably that the emulator has been damaged due to your improper operations to computer.
+If this is your first time to launch LDPlayer and you encounter the issue that the virtual box stops at 94%, the main reason is probably that some of the emulator files have been damaged due to the improper emulator installation operations from your computer.
 Under the circumstances, the best solution is to recreate a new LDPlayer instance.

 LDMultiplayer, which is a build-in tool on LDPlayer, can help you easily create a new LDPlayer instance to fix the problem.
 Just follow the below steps.

-1. Open the LDMultiplayer on your desktop. ( What is LDMultiplayer?
-Check this article: How to Use LDMultiplayer Tool.)
+1. Open the LDMultiplayer on your desktop.
+(Don't know what is LDMultiplayer?
+Check LDMultiplayer Introduction)

 2. Click the "New/Clone" button in the bottom right corner of the window.